RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory

 \section{RNNFast Architecture}

-RNNFast is a custom architecture that leverages domain wall memory for accelerating recurrent neural networks.
-Figure \ref{Fig.:architecture} shows an overview of the design.
-At a high level the RNNFast chip consists of Global Memory, a Computational Memory array, Configuration Memory and I/O interface.
+At a high level the RNNFast chip consists of Global Memory, a Computational Memory array, Configuration Memory and I/O interface as shown in Figure \ref{Fig.:architecture}.
 The Global Memory is a dense memory block implemented using DWM.
-This is the main memory of the accelerator and is used to store input data.
-The Computational Memory is the main compute engine of RNNFast and is implemented primarily using DWM elements augmented with CMOS logic where appropriate.
-The compute array of RNNFast is organized as a pool of highly reconfigurable and tightly interconnected tile groups.
+This is the main memory of the accelerator and is used to store inputs and results.
+The Computational Memory is the compute engine and is implemented primarily using DWM elements augmented with CMOS logic where appropriate.
+The compute array is organized as a pool of highly reconfigurable and tightly interconnected tile groups.

+One or more multi-layer RNN networks can be mapped to multiple tile groups, in a weight-stationary design (weights are stored locally in the Computational Memory).
 The Configuration Memory holds the runtime configuration settings for the chip.
 RNNFast is optimized to deliver low latency without batching, and it is also efficient for batch workloads.
-Multiple inputs could be pipelined very efficiently for multilayer networks.